 Although it’s still early days for the Innovative Finance ISA, new providers are entering the market all the time.
 In 2017 the IFISA has started to truly come to market as the list of providers being granted FCA approval and ISA Manager status has started to grow.

 Proplend was granted full authorisation from the Financial Conduct Authority (FCA) in February 2017 and ISA Manager status in March.
-Our IFISA is due to launch to existing platform lenders at the end of May, with wider availability later in the year.
+Our IFISA launched to existing platform lenders as at 30 May, with wider availability later in the year.

 Proplend’s IFISA will enable investors to earn attractive, risk-adjusted returns completely tax free – either by investing the current year’s ISA allowance or through transferring in ‘ring-fenced’ ISA funds from previous tax years.
 IFISA investors will hand-pick their Proplend loan and tranche investments in the same way that our non-ISA investors currently do.

 To make sure you’re kept up to date with the availability and wider launch of our ISA product, you can register as a Proplend Lender or sign up for Proplend IFISA updates at the top or bottom of this page.
 In the meantime you can read our comprehensive Innovative Finance ISA guide to find out how it will all work.

 Invest Using Current Annual Allowances and ISA Transfers